-Just as it was for the disciples on Easter morning, those words seem like nonsense to the world around us.
 The Eleven remaining disciples had heard the words of Christ, had witnessed or heard about all of His miraculous signs.
 They had heard Him predict on numerous occasions that the Christ had to be lifted up on the cross, but in three days would rise from the dead.
 Nevertheless, the disciples dismissed these woman and their message of the resurrection because it was just too good to be true.
+It "seemed to them an idle tale," Luke tells us.